MRtrix3/mrtrix3/docs/reference/commands/mrview.rst

     mrview [ options ] [ image ... ]

--  *image*: an image to be loaded.
+-  *image*: An image to be loaded.

 Description
 -----------

-the MRtrix image viewer.
+The MRtrix image viewer.

 Any images listed as arguments will be loaded and available through the image menu, with the first listed displayed initially.
 Any subsequent command-line options will be processed as if the corresponding action had been performed through the GUI.